pacorta/pacerunner2.0/README.md

 ---

+##Bug Fixes:
+- Discard run would persist even after run started.
+Added a conditional statement for it to appear only when the run state is 'readyToStart'
+- Added RootShell logic I forgot to put after a goal-focused run.

 ## Notes:
 - Found a nested `MaterialApp` in `map.dart`.
 This can cause rendering issues.
 Plan: refactor the Map widget to return just `GoogleMap` (no nested `MaterialApp/Scaffold`).
 - I am thinking of adding a graphic with the amount of miles/km ran during the week.